844-914-1942

 When you're ready to explore leasing, we make the process straightforward and transparent.
 Think of leasing as the perfect middle ground—it gives you the consistency of having your own aircraft without the long-term commitment of purchasing one.
 We'll guide you through each step, ensuring the final agreement perfectly aligns with your travel requirements and financial goals.
 Here’s what you can expect when you work with us.

-Assess Your Travel Needs
+Step 1: Understanding Your Travel Needs

 First, we’ll sit down with you to get a clear picture of your travel patterns.
 How often do you fly?
 Where do you typically go?
 Are your trips for business, leisure, or a mix of both?
 Your answers will help us determine the right path.
 For example, a short-term lease of a few months might be perfect for seasonal travel, while a long-term lease of one to five years offers consistency for frequent flyers.
 The type and size of the jet also play a big role in the cost, so we’ll help you select the ideal aircraft from our fleet to match your needs and budget.

-Review Your Lease Agreement Terms
+Step 2: Reviewing Your Lease Agreement

 Once we’ve identified the right aircraft and lease structure, we’ll walk you through the agreement.
 Transparency is key, so we’ll clearly outline all the terms.
 You’ll know exactly who covers costs like maintenance, insurance, and crew.
 We’ll also discuss details like minimum flight hours and your options for different jets.
 Unlike the significant upfront investment of aircraft ownership, leasing offers greater financial flexibility.
 Our goal is to create a customized agreement that gives you value and peace of mind, so we encourage you to ask questions and explore your options with us.